 Impact of Research

-Researchers at the University of Oregon receive funding from federal agencies, state governments, and private foundations to support research pushing back the boundaries of our knowledge.
+Researchers at the University of Oregon receive funding from federal agencies, state governments, and private foundations to support research pushing the boundaries of our knowledge.

 - The University of Oregon (UO) was awarded $110.3 million from external funding sources in grants, contracts and other competitive awards for the fiscal year 2013-14 (FY14).